simplyEmmanuel/financial-fraud-detection-ml/README.md

 ![image](https://github.com/simplyEmmanuel/financial-fraud-detection-ml/assets/57048981/047f1c6f-6a06-4450-baac-e2c72e5b447a)

 `Summary of Confusion Matrices:`
-  The confusion matrices for the Logistic Regression, Random Forest, Gradient Boosting, and Naive Bayes models highlight the performance of each model in distinguishing between fraudulent and non-fraudulent transactions.
+  The confusion matrices for the Logistic Regression, Random Forest, Gradient Boosting, and Naive Bayes models highlight each model's performance in distinguishing between fraudulent and non-fraudulent transactions.

 - Logistic Regression shows a balanced but less effective performance with a notable number of false positives and false negatives.
 - Random Forest and Gradient Boosting outperform Logistic Regression with higher precision and recall values, indicating their robustness in detecting fraud.
-- Naive Bayes, while having a high recall for fraud, suffers from a significant number of false positives, indicating it is less reliable in this context.
+While Naive Bayes has a high recall for fraud, it suffers from a significant number of false positives, indicating it is less reliable in this context.

 ## Results and Discussion
   I compared the models based on accuracy, precision, recall, F1 score, and ROC AUC score.
 Feature selection techniques like RFE and PCA were used to improve model performance.
 The Random Forest and Gradient Boosting models performed best in detecting fraudulent transactions.